msritian/Real-time-Object-detection/README.md

 ### Task6

-Finally with the data , deep neural network odel was trained and deplyed in producting using Data Engineering and Data warehousing concepts.
+Finally with the data , deep neural network model was trained and deployed in production using Data Engineering and Data warehousing concepts.